If you have a business, you certainly want to obtain more leads and increase your revenue, right?

-So, as the person talks about his interests, goals, and challenges, you can tell him your opinion and even offer suggestions.
+So, as the person talks about their interests, goals, and challenges, you can tell them your opinion and even offer suggestions.

 Thus, with less time and money spent, the cost of attracting each customer is lower.

-If you have a buyer persona, you are able to segment your communication according to people’s preferences.
+If you have a buyer persona, you can segment your communication according to people’s preferences.
 Think, for example, about the language you should use.

 Segmentation also includes appropriate content, according to the customer journey stage that your lead is in.

 For example, if the person is at the awareness stage, he needs more educative and general content, which is present in blog posts and infographics.
 At the decision stage, interactive calculators and case studies would be welcome.

 When you have a buyer persona, you can answer all these questions.
 Thereby, you will help your customers to move through the customer journey, which will increase the number of sales and, of course, revenue.

 Because objections are a natural element of a negotiation, you must be prepared to clear up your prospects’ doubts.